amteknik26/fatmug-amaan/README.md

 ```bash
   python manage.py test fatmug_main.tests.test_urls fatmug_main.tests.test_models fatmug_main.tests.test_views
 ```
+There are 15 test cases which must return OK
 &nbsp;
 ## API Documentation
 The views have been extensively documented using 'docstrings.
 Additionally I have used swagger to document the APIs.